hpc/charliecloud/doc/ch-image.rst

   :code:`$CH_IMAGE_STORAGE`
     Environment variable.
-The path must be absolute, because the variable is likely set in a very different context than when it's used, which seems error-prone on what a relative path is relative to.
+The path must be absolute, because the variable is likely set in a very different context than when it’s used, which seems error-prone on what a relative path is relative to.

   :code:`/var/tmp/$USER.ch`